top of page

 Mountains to Sea Conservation Trust

-Andrea joined the Mountains to Sea team in July 2023 and is based in Whangārei.
-She holds an MSc in Ecology and has a background in conservation, including roles as a DOC technical advisor and Whangārei Operations and Improvement Manager.
-More recently, she supported communities with their taiao goals through Reconnecting Northland.
-Andrea is passionate about helping communities realise their aspirations and is excited to be part of the team.
+Andrea joined the Mountains to Sea team in July 2023 and holds a Master of Science degree in Ecology.
+She has a background in conservation, including roles as a Department of Conservation as Technical Advisor, Operations Manager, and Improvement Manager.
+Andrea has also previously worked with Reconnecting Northland, supporting communities with their taiao goals.
+Andrea is the Regional Manager for freshwater programmes, and is passionate about helping communities to achieve their aspirations for their freshwater restoration projects.

 Based in Northland